Wrong Turn (film series): Characters

-All Characters

 The Wrong Turn film series has featured several different cannibals.
 All of the cannibals are hostile toward the characters they encounter, showing no remorse for their victims.
 The cannibals are portrayed as mute, but show the ability to communicate with each other.
 They also show the mental capability to operate machinery and vehicles.
 The cannibals stay with each other in groups and appear to be the result of inbreeding.

 Three Finger

 Three Finger is the main antagonist of the Wrong Turn film series.
 He is a cannibal with great physical deformity caused by toxic chemicals he was exposed to at birth, alongside his two brothers.
 He is a skilled trap maker, crafting his traps so well that they often kill his victims before he can enact horrific acts of violence upon them.